 Possibly the bigger question is not what does God think about you, but instead what do you think about God.

 The reason it is important to determine what we think about God is because it forms the basis of our relationship with God.

 And what we think about God either confirms or disproves the beautiful lies.

-This one leaves God out of the equation because;
+Lie Number Two: This lie leaves God out of the equation because;

 God is not for you He is against you

 God only loves you if you are good enough